 Hej (that’s Swedish for hello), and welcome to my obligatory ‘about me’ page.

 Secretly Swedish Design Co. is me, Mark Gamble, and I’m not Swedish at all.
-I’m socially awkward, a bit of a geek (LEGO, music, craft beer, film) and I love pizza and Irn-Bru.
+I’m socially awkward (on the Autism spectrum), a bit of a geek (LEGO, music, craft beer, film) and I love pizza and Irn-Bru.
 I also enjoy more respectable and cliché pursuits, such as hiking, walks on the beach at sunset, and long bubble baths.

 Here, you can find out why I became a designer, what inspires me and why I work under the guise of Secretly Swedish.
 If you don’t like reading, or simply don’t care about any of that, I’ve included some nice, big pictures of things that I like.